sparkflows/writing-new-node/DeveloperSetup.md

 # Developer Setup

-Fire is mainly written in Java and a bit in Scala.
+Sparkflows is mainly written in Java and a bit in Scala.
 It uses maven.
-The parent pom has 2 modules at this time:

-* core
-* examples

-The number of modules would grow over time with things like customer 360, recommendations, various verticals etc. getting added.

 ## Prerequisites